idancali/fullstack/week3/README.md

 ### The Full Stack Product Development Journey
 Creating A Product From Idea To Launch In 20 Weeks.

-# Week 3: The Mobile App User Environment
+# Week 3: The Mobile App User Experience Design